akadouri/arielsartistry/source/_posts/pizza-map.md

 * Check 'Commerical' and 'Transportation' on the "Tag Tree".
 * It may take a few minutes to create the export, they'll send you an email when it's done.

-Unfortunately, osm2pgrouting only accepts .osm files (xml) and pbf files are a optimized version of that.
+Unfortunately, osm2pgrouting only accepts .osm files (xml) and pbf files are an optimized version of that.
 To convert from pbf to osm, install [osmctools](https://wiki.openstreetmap.org/wiki/Osmconvert):

 ```terminal
 brew install interline-io/planetutils/osmctools